Monorepos, Microservices, and Modern Dev Workflow: Finding the Balance

 5. Conclusion

-Monorepos and microservices are not mutually exclusive; they are tools you can combine to optimise your workflow.
+Monorepos and microservices are not mutually exclusive.
+They are tools you can combine to optimize your workflow.
 Monorepos improve collaboration and consistency, while microservices provide scalability and independence.
 With modern tools like Nx, Bazel and Turborepo, you can manage a fleet of services in a single repo and deploy them independently.
 Evaluate your team’s size, deployment frequency and cross‑service coupling to find the balance that works best for you.